connoraking/Boston-Airbnb-Listings/README.md

 - The tooltip for hospitals includes the name and address.
 - The tooltip for Bluebike stations includes the station number, address, and total docks.
 - The tooltip for the EV charging stations includes the station name, address, EV network and EV connector.

+## Shiny App Development

+The interactive map and accompanying visualization tools were encapsulated into a Shiny app.
+This app, designed with a reactive user-friendly interface, allows users to adjust various parameters and observe the immediate impact on the map.